aptise/peter_sslers/README.md

                                   }
      }

-if you pass in the querystring '?idonly=1', the PEMs will not be returned.
+If you pass in the querystring '?idonly=1', the PEMs will not be returned.

-notice that the numeric ids are returned as strings. this is by design.
+Notice that the numeric ids are returned as strings.
+This is by design.

-if you pass in the querystring '?openresty=1' to identify the request as coming from openresty (as an api request), this will function as a write-through cache for redis and load the domain's info into redis (if redis is configured)
+If you pass in the querystring '?openresty=1' to identify the request as coming from OpenResty (as an api request), this will function as a write-through cache for Redis and load the domain's info into Redis (if Redis is configured).

+This is the route use by the OpenResty Lua script to query domain data.

 ### `/.well-known/admin/certificate/{ID}/config.json` Certificate Data